 Other planning where the law requires that a Disclosure of tax avoidance schemes (DOTAS) number be issued.

 ‘A situation where less tax is paid than Parliament intended.
 Or more tax would have been paid, if Parliament turned its mind to the specific issue in question’.

 Over the past few years, the number of uses of COP 8 has reduced considerably.
 It is not hard to see why when HMRC have been using retrospective legislation to recover any underpaid tax they believe is due.
 They have also introduced strict penalties against professional bodies such as Lawyers and Accountants where tax planning is provided as part of their service.

-This highlights an important issue: All fiscal authorities are becoming less and less concerned with fine distinctions between tax planning and avoidance and more and more concerned with the effect on the yield to the Exchequer.
+This highlights an important issue.
+All fiscal authorities are becoming less and less concerned with the fine distinctions between tax planning and avoidance and more and more concerned with the effect on the yield to the Exchequer.